 When traveling as a family it can be difficult to plan a vacation that will appeal to everyone, so it is important to consider what the destination will offer.
 Will the kids have outdoor space where they can run and play?
 Can parents easily navigate a new destination?
 Will the food be any good?
 Unfortunately for many destinations the answers to these questions can be difficult to answer.
-Hopefully we can help find a new destination for your family to consider by sharing our 7 reasons Germany is perfect for families.
+Hopefully we can help find a new destination for your family to consider by sharing our why Germany with kids is amazing.